Make your smile whole again!

 If you have recently had a dental bridge fitted, or are considering having the procedure, then you may be wondering if there is anything that you can do to help ensure that your dental bridge stays in excellent condition for as long as possible.
 The good news is that this is easy – all you need to do is to maintain excellent daily dental care and oral hygiene.
 This is something that we recommend for all of our patients here at Parkfield Dental, and is the best way of keeping your teeth, mouth and smile happy and healthy.

 Dental bridges are an excellent choice for anyone hoping to replace missing teeth or a missing tooth.
-Here at Parkfield Dental, we are experts in implantology.
+Here at Parkfield Dental, our dentists have pursued extensive training in implantology.
 Dental implants are essentially considered the ‘gold standard’ when it comes to replacing teeth that have been damaged or broken, or by filling the gaps caused by missing teeth.
-As such, one excellent alternative to dental bridges is dental implants – if you are interested, just get in touch with the team here at Parkfield Dental.
+As such, one alternative to dental bridges is dental implants – if you are interested, just get in touch with the team here at Parkfield Dental.
 Dentures are another excellent alternative for those who do not want to undergo dental procedures such as those for dental implants or dental bridges.

 Dental bridges should last for decades without ever needing attention or repairs.
 However, from time to time, they can become loose or damaged.
 This can leave gaps under the bridge, where decay can set in and damage the surrounding teeth.
 This can commonly be caused by changes to your teeth alignment, as this will affect how a dental bridge fits in your mouth.
 Insufficient oral care can also cause dental bridges to fail.